ThomasLagace/dotfiles/nvim/README.md

 Neovim
 ======

-This is a neovim configuration.
+This is a vim / neovim configuration.
-It resides in `~/.config/nvim`
+Neovim config resides in `~/.config/nvim`, while vim configuration is in ~/.vimrc It *should* work in both vim and neovim, but has only been tested with nvim

 In order to use it, you should probably get a few things.